Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-This time, Nun Minchen participated in the entire program.
+This time, Buddhist Nun Minchen (明證法師) participated in the entire peace walk.
 She is much older than us, so I think it was quite difficult for her.

 画像